-With the advent of fiber optic cables starting in the 1980’s, the majority (one estimate says 99%) of this country’s overseas communications are carried by undersea cables.
-These are interesting system constructions, being first redundant and second, self healing.
+With the advent of fiber optic cables starting in the 1980s, the majority (one estimate says 99%) of this country’s overseas communications are carried by undersea cables.
+These are interesting system constructions, being first redundant and second, self-healing.
 Glass fiber stands themselves are fairly fragile.
-Bundling several together then sinking them in the ocean can create mixed results.
-Deep ocean bottoms are often very rugged, containing mountains, canyons and fault lines.
+Bundling several together and then sinking them in the ocean can create mixed results.
+Deep ocean bottoms are often very rugged, containing mountains, canyons, and fault lines.
 Thus the submarine cables used have to be pretty rugged.

 There is a common misconception that fiber optic cables do not need repeaters.
 That is not true, while they do not need as many repeaters as copper cable, repeaters are still required approximately every 40-90 miles (70-150 km) depending on the cable type.
 These active devices are another failure point.
 Overall, it is a complex system.